Modena: Other churches

 San Pietro: church erected, according to tradition, over the temple of Jupiter Capitolinus.
-The current Renaissance-style edifice is from 1476, built next to a Benedictine abbey founded in 996 outside the city walls; the church is among the few 15th-century structures of this style Modena.
+The current Renaissance-style edifice is from 1476, built next to a Benedictine abbey founded in 996 outside the city walls; the church is among the few 15th-century structures of this style in Modena.
 The interior has a 15th-century organ and numerous terracotta works by Begarelli.
 The campanile was built in 1629.